tdwg/bdq/tg2/_review/docs/list/bdq/index.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td>In BDQ Core, bdq:NotEmpty is used to evaluate bdqffdq:InformationElements within a test specification.
-The term bdq:NotEmpty is defined to be more generaly usable. </td>
+			<td>See also: bdq:empty.
+In BDQ Core, bdq:NotEmpty is used to evaluate bdqffdq:InformationElements within a test specification.
+Common string serializations of null such as \N and NULL are treated as bdq:notEmpty.
+If '\N' is present in a data set, tests are expected to explicitly treat that value as bdq:notEmpty, and then try to evaluate it against whatever other criteria may apply.
+The term bdq:NotEmpty is defined to be more generaly usable than the scope of bdqcore: tests. </td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>